UAE: Pregnant women warned of deadly risk from improper use of seatbelts

 Pregnant women – whether they are the driver or passenger – must always wear a seatbelt when riding a car, doctors in the UAE underscored, noting there is a considerable number of pregnant women who do not understand the correct way to use seatbelts.

-There is a common misconception that seatbelts are not safe for pregnant women and some expectant mothers consciously avoid using them, which can prove to be really fatal, noted Dr. Pranjali Singh, specialist obstetrician and gynaecologist at International Modern Hospital Dubai.
+There is a common misconception that seatbelts are not safe for pregnant women, which is why some expectant mothers consciously avoid using them, which can be very dangerous and in some cases prove to be really fatal, noted Dr. Pranjali Singh, specialist obstetrician and gynaecologist at International Modern Hospital Dubai.

 She told Khaleej Times: “According to a study, at least 3 per cent of pregnant women globally are involved in car accidents each year that can cause fetal trauma or even fetal death.
 This can be prevented by pregnant women wearing seatbelts.
 There is a different way to wear seatbelt in pregnancy and this small precaution can always prevent a big loss.”